COVID-19 Status & Response

-Thank you again, for all your support,
+Thank you again for all your support,

-St. Anthony Rehabilitation and Nursing Center, Inc.
+St. Anthony Rehabilitation & Nursing services

 COVID-19 (Coronavirus disease): is an infectious disease caused by a new virus.
 It can lead to respiratory illness with symptoms such as a cough, fever, and shortness of breath.
 In growing number of cases, it can be more severe than the flu, with a higher mortality rate.
 Certain populations are more a risk of getting the virus.
 Including age 60 or older and people with serious underlying medical conditions.
 Some people show no signs and symptoms (asymptomatic) of the illness while carrying the virus, although they are still capable of spreading the disease.

 To reduce the spread of the virus in nursing homes, the federal government has:

 - Focused efforts and resources only on inspections related to infection control and investigation of complaints assessed as being the most serious and harmful to residents.

 - Visitors/Family members, who are only permitted in compassionate care situations, such as end of life, and only if the visitors show no signs/symptoms of COVID-19.